- Rob Westerman Safe Environment Coordinator

 What has the Catholic Church Done to Address Child Abuse?

-- All dioceses/eparchies have Codes of Conduct spelling out what is acceptable behavior.
+• All diocese/eparchies have Codes of Conduct spelling out what is acceptable behavior.
 This serves to let people know what can and cannot be done as well as letting others know what behavior can be expected.
 It encourages the reporting of suspicious behavior.

-- All dioceses/eparchies have Victim Assistance Coordinators, assuring victims that they will be heard.
-In 2009, $6,536,109 was spent on therapy for the victims of clergy sexual abuse.
+• All dioceses/eparchies have Victim Assistance Coordinators, assuring victims that they will be heard.
+Over $6,536,109 has been spent on therapy for the victims of clergy sexual abuse.

-- All dioceses/eparchies have Safe Environment Coordinators who assure the ongoing compliance with the Charter for the Protection of Children.
+• All dioceses/eparchies have Safe Environment Coordinators who assure the ongoing compliance with the Charter for the Protection of Children and Young People.